 All living quarters and dormitories will be inspected by Homegrown Lacrosse’s staff at the end of camp in order to ensure that the University of St. Thomas’s facilities are not damaged.
 If a permanent damage is found, those that inhabited the particularly damaged room will be held responsible for the repair costs.
 Additionally, campers are held responsible for their dormitory key.
 A $15.00 charge will be applied for lost keys.

 Homegrown Lacrosse is not responsible for lost or stolen personal items.
-All electonic items are not allowed at camp.
+Electronic items are not recommended to be brought to camp to give campers a chance to unplug.
 This includes but is not limited to: cell phones, personal musical devices, televisions, computers, handheld video games, jewelry, etc.

 The Camp Director and staff will have a cell phones in the case of emergency (and for contact by parents during the week).